martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 (DTLS-SRTP).
 Similar attacks are described on the use of DTLS-SRTP with the identity bindings used in Web Real-Time Communications (WebRTC) and SIP identity.
 These attacks are difficult to mount, but they cause a victim to be mislead about the identity of a communicating peer.
-Simple mitigation techniques are defined for each.
+Mitigation techniques are defined for each that implementations of RFC 8122 are encouraged to deploy.

 --- middle